Radial Velocity Orbital Solutions for Candidate Black Hole and Neutron Star Binary Systems in the Gaia Data Release 3 Catalog: Conclusions

 We have presented an investigation into the nature of binary systems in the Gaia DR3 catalog with candidate non-luminous companions massive enough to be neutron stars or black holes.
 We obtained spectroscopy of a complete sample of Gaia binaries classified as containing a dark secondary above 2~\msun.
 Apart from the previously identified objects Gaia~BH1, Gaia~BH2, and Gaia~NS1, we found no new neutron stars or black holes.
 The Gaia orbits for the other 20 stars in the sample are incorrect.
 We confirmed that 75\%\ of these stars are indeed binaries, but their RV orbital solutions have periods that are not consistent with Gaia (with one exception), and their velocity semi-amplitudes are much smaller than predicted.
 Several of these systems contain luminous secondaries, one hosts a likely white dwarf, and the rest have brown dwarf or M dwarf companions.
 The remaining 25\%\ of the sample consists of stars that are hot, where the Gaia velocities are apparently inaccurate, or faint, where the Gaia astrometry may have larger uncertainties.
 Stricter quality cuts on the Gaia orbital solutions ($\texttt{significance} > 10$, $F_{2} < 4$) can remove most of the erroneous solutions while retaining the confirmed compact objects.
 For astrometric orbital solutions, these cuts would result in a largely clean sample, but if SB1 solutions are included as well then the sample purity would be 33\%.

 We also obtained follow-up spectroscopy of a sample of 11 stars selected from the Gaia DR3 catalog of accelerating sources to have measured accelerations both along the line of sight and in the plane of the sky, as well as large RV amplitudes.
 We confirmed 63\%\ of these stars as binaries; as in the case of the stars with orbital solutions, the ones that do not exhibit RV changes are largely hot stars.
-The binaries appear to have periods longer than $\sim2$~yr, but we have only been able to determine a complete orbit for one source thus far.
-The secondary in that case has a minimum mass of 1.16~\msun, indicating that it is either an ultramassive white dwarf or a neutron star.
+The binaries appear to have periods longer than $\sim2$~yr, but we have only been able to determine a complete orbit for two sources thus far.
+The secondary in one of those cases has a minimum mass of 1.16~\msun, indicating that it is either an ultramassive white dwarf or a neutron star.

 Based on these results, we conclude that only two wide binaries with black hole secondaries are contained in the Gaia DR3 binary catalogs.
 There may be additional black holes in the DR3 acceleration catalogs, as previous follow-up of those sources has been limited.
 However, since our sample includes the stars with the largest RV amplitudes, any black holes with smaller RV amplitudes must have periods longer than $\sim2$~yr for $M_{\mathrm{BH}} = 5$~\msun\ or longer than $\sim5$~yr for $M_{\mathrm{BH}} = 10$~\msun, similar to Gaia~BH3 \citep{panuzzo24}, necessitating long-term monitoring efforts.